patchlevel/event-sourcing/docs/pages/pipeline.md

 $middleware = new UntilEventMiddleware(new DateTimeImmutable('2020-01-01 12:00:00'));
 ```

+!!! warning

-> :warning: After this middleware, the playhead must be recalculated!
+    After this middleware, the playhead must be recalculated!

-### recalculate playhead
+### Recalculate playhead

 This middleware can be used to recalculate the playhead.
 The playhead must always be in ascending order so that the data is valid.